bryhlee/bryhlee.github.io/projects.md

 ## Overview
-My first introduction to software projects was in middle school, when I would create game mods for *Warcraft 3* in the ancient scripting language known as [JASS](https://en.wikipedia.org/wiki/JASS).
+My first introduction to creating software was in middle school, when I used mod *Warcraft 3* in the ancient scripting language known as [JASS](https://en.wikipedia.org/wiki/JASS).
 Since then, I have built numerous tools and systems for artists across the studio pipeline for both Disney and ILM, helping bring to life the movies, games, and animations I grew up with.

 When I was at ILM, my mentor, Jon Wynacht, used to tell me that to become a better pipeline engineer, "If you're not breaking something, you're not learning - just don't do it too much."
 And, since then, I always aim to achieve the same attitude of proactive development: one that emphasizes not being afraid to try something new and challenging in order to find the most rewarding solution.

-I have two core philosophies when approaching new technical projects.
-The first is that, to quote Albert Einstein, "everything should be made as simple as possible, but not simplier."
-In essence, software should be made to achieve the role it is meant for, and to do so optimally and reliably without buggy frills.
-My second philosophy is that tools should be able to adapt to the demands of modern creative studios, leveraging both practical solutions and pushing the boundaries of old and dated paradigms.

 Please feel free to browse around to learn more about my projects and their technical implementations.